-Hard Disk Drive Bad Sectors.
+Hard Disk Drive Bad Sectors-Explained.

 Extended utilisation of a Hard Disk Drive will inevitably involve an increase in the hard disk drives bad sector count.
 Bad sectors involve damage to the magnetic storage media of a hard disk that canít be resolved.
 When a hard drive is new, it will include un-allocated sectors available to accommodate data write fails due to bad sectors.
 This is achieved under the control of firmware resident in the hard disk drive control PCB, unless there is continual error fail reports is transparent to the operating system.

 Once these un-allocated sectors are used up, the hard drive canít move the data in the bad sectors to a new sector, so it keeps the data in the bad sector.
 By this time, however, the operating system will attempt to read this data and could have difficulty reading the data.